Gianluca Iannucci

-Gianluca Iannucci (born 18 June 2001), is an Australian footballer who plays as a forward for Green Gully.
+Gianluca Iannucci (born 18 June 2001), is an Australian footballer who plays as a forward for Green Gully SC.

 Club career

 Melbourne City

 Iannucci was part of Melbourne City's senior squad, contracted on a scholarship contract until the end of the 2019–20 A-League season.

 In September 2020, Iannucci was released by Melbourne City at the end of his contract.

 Melbourne Victory

 Iannucci was announced as part of Melbourne Victory's 2020 AFC Champions League squad on 18 November 2020.
 On 24 November 2020 he made his professional debut in their clash against Beijing Sinobo Guoan.
 In December, it was confirmed that he is signed for the A-League season too.